 Clothing: Street wear is fine.
 Again, Jenett has excellent guidance on choosing what to wear to a Pagan event.

 Kids: We have two elementary-age children who live here full-time, and they will likely be interested in the food but not the conversation and will be encouraged to play quietly in another room.
 If you have kids about the same age, you are welcome to bring them along and/or ask to meet at a playground first.
 (Or, the way I did it, attend a few times and then bring the kids once you feel safe doing so.)

-Pet allergies: We do have cats, including one long-haired cat (who is shy and will hide in the basement while people are here, but her dander may still be an issue if you have cat allergies).
+Pet allergies: We do have cats, including one long-haired cat (who is shy and will likely hide while people are here, but her dander may still be an issue if you have cat allergies).
 New to the family is a large dog, a pitbull mix, who has so far been friendly to strangers and responsive to training.
 He will want to lick your face but does respect “no.”

 Access: The main entrance has four stairs; there is also a ramp installed in the garage, but the entrance to the garage itself has a steep incline that may be difficult to navigate for wheelchair users.
-(Hlevang, my husband, has used a wheelchair and sometimes uses a cane, so accessibility modifications were made with his ability level in mind.)
+(Demophon, my husband, has used a wheelchair and sometimes uses a cane, so accessibility modifications were made with his ability level in mind.)
 There are also some thresholds at doorways.
 A spacious bathroom is on the main level of the house.
 Classes are seated; rituals involve standing, but chairs are available for those who need them.
 Both are scheduled from 6 p.m. to 8 p.m.